A collaborative art installation at the crossroads of Hwys 16 & 37

 Pronounced: Su = shoe gi = gee gyet = get.

-The Skeena Salmon Arts Festival thanks the late Kitselas Sm-oogyet Sha-gann (Mel Bevan) for the gift of this name and the permission to use it in relation to this art installation project.
-Sm-oogyet Sha-gann passed away on October 10, 2023.
+The Skeena Salmon Arts Festival thanks the late Kitselas Sm-oogyet Satsan (Mel Bevan) for the gift of this name and the permission to use it in relation to this art installation project.
+Sm-oogyet Satsan passed away on October 10, 2023.

 We are grateful for the gift of this name and the legacy he leaves behind.

-This project will be located in the roundabout located at the crossroads of Hwys 16 and 37.
+This project is located in the roundabout located at the crossroads of Hwys 16 and 37.
 This is a strategic location that connects the communities of Kitselas, Thornhill (and other communities in the Regional District of Kitimat-Stikine) and Terrace.
-It’s these highways that also bring travelers south to Kitimat, west to Prince Rupert, east to Prince George and north to Nisga’a territory in the Nass Valley.
+It’s these highways that also bring travellers south to Kitimat, west to Prince Rupert, east to Prince George and north to Nisga’a territory in the Nass Valley.

-In addition to the art installation itself, this project includes the development of interpretive signage that speaks to the historical importance of the location to the Kitselas people.
-The safe viewing area will allow visitors to take a photo of the installation at a safe distance and will include small replicas of the art for visitors to photograph.
-The accessible viewing platform is inclusive, has safety in mind and would provide a unique tourism experience.
+In addition to the art installation itself, this project includes the development of interpretive signage that speaks to the historical importance of the location to the Kitselas people, Thornhill and the region.
+The Community Corner safe viewing area will allow visitors to take a photo of the installation at a safe distance and will include interpretive signage, a small replica of the centre human figures and picnic tables.
+The accessible viewing area is inclusive, has safety in mind and will provide a unique tourism experience.

 We gratefully acknowledge the financial support of the Province of British Columbia.